These Credit Cards Now Offer 50,000 Bonus Points

-If you spend over $250 per month, consider the Hilton HHonors Card from American Express, a CreditDonkey partner.
+If you spend over $667 per month and do not plan to travel international, consider the Hilton Honors Card from American Express, a CreditDonkey partner.

-American Express Hilton offers 50,000 Hilton HHonors™ bonus points if you spend $750 on purchases within the first three months of opening your new card account.
+American Express Hilton offers 80,000 Hilton Honors™ bonus points if you spend $2,000 on purchases within the first three months of opening your new card account.
+This limited time offer ends 05/31/2017.
 This card earns 7x points for eligible purchases charged on your card directly from a participating Hilton hotel or resort.
 You will earn 5x points for eligible purchases at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
-Plus, you will enjoy complimentary Hilton HHonors Silver status.
+Plus, you will enjoy complimentary Hilton Honors Silver status.
 If you spend $20,000 on eligible purchases in a calendar year, you can earn Gold status (through the end of the next calendar year).
 There is no annual fee.
 Terms and conditions apply.

-With no annual fee and a welcome bonus of 50,000 points (after you spend $750 within the first 3 months), the Hilton HHonors is tempting.
-But there are two big drawbacks for international travelers:
+With no annual fee and a welcome bonus, the Hilton Honors is tempting.
+But there are two big drawbacks international travelers should know about:

-- It has a foreign transaction fee (2.7% for international purchases), unlike the Chase Sapphire Preferred and Barclaycard Arrival Plus.
-With a foreign transaction fee, we recommend you use the Hilton card only within the US.
+- The Honors card has a foreign transaction fee (2.7% for international purchases), unlike the Chase Sapphire Preferred and Barclaycard Arrival Plus.
+Because of this fee, we recommend you use the Hilton card only within the US.

 - American Express is not as widely accepted as Visa or MasterCard.

-In our opinion, the Hilton HHonors is a great secondary card, especially as it has no annual fee.
-But if you want to carry only one credit card, we generally recommend you travel with a Visa or MasterCard, such as the Chase Sapphire Preferred or Barclaycard Arrival Plus.
+In our opinion, the Hilton Honors is a great secondary card, especially because it has no annual fee.
+But if you want to carry only one credit card when you travel, we generally recommend a Visa or MasterCard, such as the Chase Sapphire Preferred or Barclaycard Arrival Plus.

 To learn more, visit American Express' secure website.

 Credit card companies are now offering big incentives for new customers.
-Take advantage of your great credit.
-But it's not right for everybody:
+That means you can take advantage of your great credit.

 - If you have credit card debt, consider a balance transfer credit card instead.
 Get out of debt first before you think about traveling more.
 While travel credit cards can help you score free flights and free hotel stays, vacations still cost money (e.g., eating out, buying souvenirs, visiting tourist attractions).